CZ-NIC/pz/README.md

     bu
     ```
-* `-g [NUM]`, `--generate [NUM]`: Generate lines while ignoring the input pipe.
+* `-g [NUM]`, `--generate [NUM]` Generate lines while ignoring the input pipe.
 Line will correspond to the iteration cycle count (unless having the `--overflow-safe` flag on while having an infinite generator – in that case, lines will equal to '1').
 If `NUM` not specified, 5 lines will be produced by default.
 Putting `NUM == 0` means an infinite generator.
 If no `main` clause set, the number is piped out.
   ```bash
   $ pz -g2
   1